roberthein/BouncyLayout/README.md

 - [X] Horizontal and vertical scrolling support.

 ## Setup
-The only you thing you need to do is import `BouncyLayout` and add it to your `UICollectionView`.
+The only you thing you need to do is import `BouncyLayout`, create an instance and add it to your `UICollectionView`.
 ```swift
 import BouncyLayout
 ```